Short for the word "concatenate," the cat command is one that is most commonly and frequently used in Linux operating systems.

 Append the item in the existing file using two greater than symbols, or >> — by doing so, the contents of the file will be appended to the end of the other file.

-The cat command is one that is commonly used with Linux operating systems.
+The cat command in Linux is one that is commonly used with Linux operating systems.
 In reality, it is arguably the most frequently used command.
 Knowing the basic commands will allow you to explore those commands and make the most out of using them.